 "Good" bacteria such as L. helveticus might help the body break down food, absorb nutrients, and fight off "bad" organisms that might cause diseases.
 These bacteria are sometimes added to fermented foods like yogurt and also found in dietary supplements.

-L. helveticus is used for many different purposes, but there is no good scientific evidence to support its use.
+People use L. helveticus for hay fever, diarrhea, memory and thinking skills, depression, irritable bowel syndrome (IBS), and many other conditions, but there is no good scientific evidence to support these uses.

-Special Precautions & Warnings:Pregnancy and breast-feeding: There isn't enough reliable information to know if Lactobacillus helveticus is safe to use when pregnant or breast-feeding.
-Stay on the safe side and avoid use.
+Special Precautions & Warnings:Pregnancy and breast-feeding: There isn't enough reliable information to know if L. helveticus is safe to use when pregnant or breast-feeding.
+But there are no reasons to expect safety concerns when used appropriately.

 Moderate Interaction Be cautious with this combination